How To Read Sports Betting Odds

 You have placed a few wagers on sports over the years, and lately you have been taking a stronger interest in sports betting.
-You have gone through our reviews of recommended sportsbooks and have found a couple of sites to join.
+You’ve gone through our reviews of recommended sportsbooks and have found a couple of sites to join.
 After signing up, you made your deposits and are now ready to wager.
-There is only one problem … you do not understand odds.
+There is only one problem.
+You do not understand odds.

 You have only a flimsy grasp on decimal odds at best.
 But now you have discovered Hong Kong odds.
 They seem almost identical to decimal odds—but clearly they are not.
 What exactly is the difference?
 And US odds?
 You cannot even begin to figure those out.

 This is a common situation.
 If you find yourself totally mystified by odds formats, you are far from alone.
 Odds are so infamously complicated that many people actually hold back from learning how to wager on sports because of them.
-They are daunted by the thought of having to do the math.
+The math intimidates some people.

-Talk to some veteran sports bettors and you will find that even over time this situation may not always improve much.
+Talk to veteran sports bettors and you will find that over time this situation may not always improve much.
 A lot of punters find a format they feel comfortable with and stick with it.
-Confronted with a different odds format they are not used to, they may not have a clue what to do with it.
+Confronted with a different odds format they are not used to, they don’t have a clue what to do with it.

-Fortunately for you, many sportsbooks nowadays allow you to select the odds format you prefer and display all the odds on the site in it.
-Being able to do this makes it a lot easier to wager, because you do not necessarily need a strong grasp of all the odds formats in order to bet.
-If you get really good at reading one particular format, you can stick with that most of the time.
+Fortunately for you, many sportsbooks nowadays allow you to select the odds format you prefer and display all the odds in it.
+Being able to do this makes it a lot easier to wager, because you don’t need a strong grasp of all the odds formats in order to bet.
+If you’re really good at reading one particular format, you can stick with that most of the time.

-There are however going to be occasions when you may have to read a different format.
+However, there may be occasions when you may have to read a different format.
 For example, say you usually prefer US odds, but you are getting into matched betting.
-Decimal odds are typically used for that because they are easiest to compare side-by-side.
+Because they are easiest to compare, decimal odds are used.
 So you would have to learn decimal odds and display decimal odds to do it.